Meaning and Features of Microeconomics

 Economics is broadly divided into two parts 1) Microeconomics and 2) Macroeconomics.
 Following is a brief description of the micro concept of economics.

-Microeconomics is that branch of economics which studies economic problem (or economic issues) relating to individual economic units like a consumer, or a producer.
-Example: Theory of consumer behavior, Problem of resource allocation.
+Meaning of microeconomics – Microeconomics is that branch of economics which studies economic problem (or economic issues) relating to individual economic units like a consumer, or a producer.
+Example:

 Micro means small.
 Microeconomics deals with economic issues related to small economic units (i) an individual consumer, (ii) an individual producer (iii) an individual firm (iv) an individual industry and (v) an individual market.

 1) A Consumer is an important economic unit in the context of microeconomics.
 He faces the problem of choice (the problem of rational management of resources).
 He is to use his resource (income) on the purchase of different goods in a manner such that he is able to maximize its satisfaction.
 For this purpose, Microeconomics formulated the- Theory of consumer behavior or Theory of demand.
 It is an important component of microeconomics.

 2) A Producer is another important economic unit in the context of microeconomics.
 He also faces the problem of choice.
 He is to choose the commodity he should produce so that his profits are maximized.
 Also, he is to choose the technology that minimizes his cost for the production of a commodity.
 To study the behavior of a producer, economists have developed the Theory of supply.
 This is another important component of microeconomics.